Skip to the main content of the page

 • Interview beekeepers and pesticide applicators

-ODA often works with Oregon State University (OSU) and beekeepers to identify whether bee kills or die-offs are pesticide related, or the result of poor nutrition, parasites, disease, or other factors.
+ODA often works with Oregon State University (OSU) and beekeepers to identify whether bee kills or die-offs are related to pesticides, or the result of poor nutrition, parasites, disease, or other factors.
 In certain instances, dead bees collected by ODA investigators are analyzed by the ODA laboratory for pesticide residues.
 Unless directed by ODA Pesticide Enforcement staff, do not handle or collect dead bees prior to their arrival.
-Due to sampling protocols and chain of custody processes, ODA may not use lab analysis of bees collected by citizens as a basis for an enforcement action.
-If you encounter a bee death during the evening or over the weekend, ODA asks that you take photos and document as much detail as you can about the situation you think could be useful to ODA before they arrive on location.
+Due to sampling protocols and chain of custody processes, ODA may not use lab analysis of bees collected by community members as a basis for an enforcement action.
+If you encounter a bee death during the evening or over the weekend, ODA asks that you take photos and document as much detail about the situation as you can.

 During the investigation, ODA uses standard investigative protocol as well as US EPA Guidance on responding to bee-related incidents.
 The investigative findings are provided to the US EPA on a quarterly basis.
 The Pesticides Program has created a brochure that details the investigation and enforcement process.